laurenklun/ComStock.github.io/docs/documentation/measures/env_window_film.md

 # Acknowledgments

-The authors would like to acknowledge the valuable guidance and input provided by Shanti Pless at NREL and Jen Daly at 3M.
+The authors would like to acknowledge the valuable guidance and input provided by Shanti Pless at NREL and Jennifer Daly at 3M.

 # 1. Introduction